Parkour Balance Exercises

 ***End of Extract***

 The next step is to walk.
-Walk forward a bit, then turn around and walk back.
+Walk forward, then turn around and walk back.

 It will help to start on something easier than a rail.
 At the most basic level you can follow a line on the ground, then use a wide plank and get thinner as you progress.